 Graduate Student Supervision

-I am currently accepting MNSc and PhD students.
+I am currently accepting MNSc students.

 My philosophy of teaching is shaped by my experiences as a learner, a mentor, a nurse practitioner, and an educator.
 My objectives are foster critical thinking skills and help students develop evidence-based problem-solving strategies.